Islington: Royal Agricultural Hall

+Islington Pals

+At the beginning of World War I the enthusiastic response to Lord Kitchener's call to arms, 'Your King and Country Need You', overwhelmed the ability of the Army to absorb the volunteers.
+Soon local committees were recruiting complete units, often from men from particular localities or backgrounds who wished to serve together: these were known as 'Pals battalions'.
+In February 1915 Kitchener approached the 28 Metropolitan Borough Councils in the County of London, and the 'Great Metropolitan Recruiting Campaign' went ahead in April, with each mayor asked to raise a unit of local men.
+The Mayor and Borough of Islington agreed and on 18 May they were authorised to raise the 21st (Service) Battalion, Middlesex Regiment (Islington).
+The 'Islington Pals' served on the Western Front from 1916 to 1918 as part of 40th Division, seeing action against the Hindenburg Line and at Bourlon Wood.
+After the huge casualties it suffered during the German spring offensive of March–April 1918, the battalion went back to England to be reconstituted from men of lower medical category, and never returned to the Western Front.
+It was disbanded soon after the Armistice with Germany.

 Housing

 Some early development took place to accommodate the popularity of the nearby Sadler's Wells, which became a resort in the 16th century, but the 19th century saw the greatest expansion in housing, soon to cover the whole parish.
 In 1801, the population was 10,212, but by 1891 this had increased to 319,143.
 This rapid expansion was partly due to the introduction of horse-drawn omnibuses in 1830.
 Large well-built houses and fashionable squares drew clerks, artisans and professionals to the district.
 However, from the middle of the 19th century the poor were being displaced by clearances in inner London to build the new railway stations and goods yards.
 Many of the displaced settled in Islington, with the houses becoming occupied by many families.
 This, combined with the railways pushing into outer Middlesex, reduced Islington's attraction for the "better off" as it became "unfashionable".
 The area fell into a long decline; and by the mid-20th century, it was largely run-down and a byword for urban poverty.

-The aerial bombing of World War II caused much damage to Islington's housing stock, with 3,200 dwellings destroyed.
-Before the war a number of 1930s council housing blocks had been added to the stock.
+The Blitz caused severe damage to Islington's housing stock, with 3,200 dwellings destroyed.
+Before the war, a number of 1930s council housing blocks had been added to the stock.
 After the war, partly as a result of bomb site redevelopment, the council housing boom got into its stride, reaching its peak in the 1960s: several extensive estates were constructed, by both the Metropolitan Borough of Islington and the London County Council.
-Clearance of the worst terraced housing was undertaken, but Islington continued to be very densely populated, with a high level of overcrowding.
+Clearance of the worst terraced housing was undertaken, but Islington continued to be very densely populated.
 The district has many council blocks, and the local authority has begun to replace some of them.